SLAMPAI/generalization-cellular-automata/README.md

-├── data_generator.py      <- data generator and helper function to generate the different CA trajectories ├── ca_unet.py	           <- the encoder-decoder neural network model ├── run.py                 <- the script for running the training (and testing) the network ├── params
+├── data_generator.py      <- data generator and helper function to generate the different CA trajectories ├── ca_unet.py	           <- the encoder-decoder neural network model ├── run.py                 <- the script for running the training (and testing) the network ├── requirements.txt       <- requirements file for running the script
+├── params
   ├── params_simple        <- the parameters for the simple generalization case ├── params_level_1       <- the parameters for the level 1 generalization case